mk-5/fjira/README.md

 Flags:
   -h, --help             help for fjira
-  -p, --project string   Open project directly from cli
+  -p, --project string   Open a project directly from CLI

 Additional help topics:
-  fjira            Open fuzzy-find for projects as a default action
+  fjira            Open a fuzzy finder for projects as a default action

 Use "fjira [command] --help" for more information about a command.
 ```